code7thday/code7thday/README.md

 # code7thday
-coding all the day. :alien:
+coding all the day. :innocent: